c4rb0nx1/DataStructure/README.md

-### This programs are created at the time of learning and may be silly to prodigies eye's.
+### This programs are created at the time of learning and may look irritating to a prodigy's naked eye.